karanjthakkar/face-detection/README.txt

 Face Detection

-This code uses the Haar Cascade Classifier to detect face in a video feed and display it in a window
+This code uses the Haar Cascade Classifier to detect face in a video feed (webcam used here) and display it in a window

 The training samples and raw images are stored in a folder named Training in C: drive